nomokazu/linking-attack-poc/README.md

 The following is a description of each parameter that is required to be entered after program execution.

 - Experiment Number : The experiment number is used to distinguish the results of each experiment.
 You must enter an experiment number that does not duplicate a number already in the experiment.
 The experiment number must be 0 or positive integer.
-- Run Time : Capture execution time.
+- Run Time : The length of time for which the attacking program is executed.
 For example, if you specify 30, the camera captures images and Ubertooth receives BLE for 30 seconds.
 - Camera Number Side : The device ID assigned by OpenCV to the camera installed on the antenna side.
 (In most cases, it is one of 1, 2, or 3.)
 - Camera Number Front : The device ID assigned by OpenCV to the camera installed on the front side.
 (In most cases, it is one of 1, 2, or 3.)